0-Mqix/melt/README.md

 ```
 ### ```$```
 - Just template variables.
+- If you want to set a default you can do this by declaring
+it like the example above in the number.html snippet.

 ### ```.```
 - They work as normal but if you include a component that has used them it will be required that the value is passed in by execution unless they are passed as a component argument.

+### note
+If the the argument value is a constant (numbers and strings) it will replace the variable in the template with the value.

 ## Child Components
 ```html